 Administrative Expenses: The Company pays certain administrative expenses of the Plan.
-Trustee and recordkeeping fees are paid by the Plan.
+Trustee and recordkeeping fees are shared between the Company and the Plan.
+Each participant account is charged a \$50 quarterly trustee and recordkeeping fee while the Company also pays a standard annual fee for trustee and recordkeeping.
 Fees resulting from individual participant transactions, such as loan origination and benefit payments, or certain investment elections, are paid by the participant and are included in the fee amount on the statement of changes in net assets available for benefits.